-Like it or not, many people want to take drugs; it is estimated they are used by 5 per cent of the planet's adults (AFP/Getty) Current policies are staggeringly wasteful of taxpayers' cash, something that should always concern conservatives.
+Current policies are staggeringly wasteful of taxpayers' cash, something that should always concern conservatives.
 One report found that more than £65bn is spent globally each year on enforcement – yet the booming illicit trade is the same size as the Danish economy, the 32nd biggest in the world.
 In Britain, annual public expenditure on treatment, policing and criminal justice in relation to drugs is £4.5bn, but the cost of cocaine has plummeted in recent years.

 Drug reform should appeal to a Conservative Party seeking ways to connect with young and ethnic minority voters, who bear the brunt of street-enforcement strategies by police.
 These two groups are crucial to the party's long-term survival.
 Instead of resorting to misanthropic messaging and failed core-vote strategies aimed at frightened older generations, here is an issue offering something bold, conservative and modern that the party could take a lead on.